 - Informs both the complainant and the respondent that they are permitted to have an advisor/support person of choice present through the process

-- Addresses any interim measures or accommodations needed to protect the safety of all parties involved and the campus community
+- Addresses any supportive measures or accommodations needed to protect the safety of all parties involved and the campus community

-- Upon conclusion of the investigation, will make an administrative determination with the investigator as to whether the College’s sexual harassment policy has been violated and what the sanction will be for any such violation.
+- Upon conclusion of the investigation, will notify the Community Standards Board who, following the completion of the Community Standard Board hearing, will make a determination as to whether the College’s Discriminatory and Sexual Harassment Policy has been violated and what the sanction will be for any such violation.
+Possible sanctions for violations of the sexual harassment policy include: Warning, Probation, Suspension and Expulsion.
+Upon conclusion of the investigation, will make an administrative determination with the investigator as to whether the College’s sexual harassment policy has been violated and what the sanction will be for any such violation.
 Possible sanctions for violations of the sexual harassment policy include: Warning, Probation, Suspension and Expulsion.

 - Notifies both parties of the outcome of the investigation and the right of either party to appeal the decision